MattG-bci/MattG-bci/README.md

 <img src="https://github.com/MattG-bci/MattG-bci/blob/main/bci.png" />

 ## About
-I'm a graduate in medical devices and systems from The University of Sheffield and incoming MSc Applied Machine Learning student at Imperial College London.
+I'm a graduate in medical devices and systems from The University of Sheffield and currently a MSc Applied Machine Learning student at Imperial College London.
 I have completed my undergraduate degree with a dissertation on topic "Improvement of confidence estimation of machine learning algorithms for cardiac MRI classification" with a relatively high score.
 During summer 2022 I was a Deep Learning Research Intern at Insigneo institute where I developed skills and knowledge in common computer vision tasks such as semantic segmentation and object detection.
 I'm passionate about computer vision, neurotechnology and machine learning which I believe have an enormous potential for enhancing human health and physical and mental health.

 I’m currently:
 - Learning Machine Learning and Data Science (especially for neurotechnological application).